Catholic Memorial School

-Catholic Memorial (CM) is an all-boys college preparatory school (grades 7–12) located in West Roxbury, Massachusetts, United States.
+Catholic Memorial (CM) is an all-boys college preparatory school (grades 7–12) located in West Roxbury, Boston, Massachusetts, United States.
 It is part of the Roman Catholic Archdiocese of Boston and is administered by the Congregation of Christian Brothers.

 History

+The Christian Brothers of Ireland first came to St. John's, Newfoundland in 1876, then Harlem, New York in 1906, before reaching the West Roxbury in 1957.
-Catholic Memorial High School, as it was called at the time, opened its doors on September 9, 1957, with 225 students and five Christian Brothers of Ireland in the former St. Theresa of Avila Parish School building.
-The building, now known as Donahue Hall, was donated to the Christian Brothers by Monsignor Charles A. Donahue, V.F., LL.D. who was the pastor of St. Theresa's.

-The school was named "Catholic Memorial" at the suggestion of Richard Cardinal Cushing, to commemorate the sesquicentennial of the Archdiocese of Boston and as a memorial to Catholic donors.
+Catholic Memorial High School, as it was called then, opened its doors on September 9, 1957, with 225 students and five Christian Brothers: founding headmaster Br.
+Joseph G. McKenna, C.F.C. and Brothers Spencer Philip Considine, Aton Joseph Lips, Thomas Francis Feerick and Thomas Stephen Patterson.
+The school was named "Catholic Memorial" at the suggestion of Cardinal Cushing, to commemorate the sesquicentennial of the Archdiocese of Boston and as a memorial to Catholic donors.

-Brother Joseph G. McKenna, C.F.C., was the first headmaster of Catholic Memorial; he opened a new school building which was dedicated by Cardinal Cushing on November 10, 1959.
-Three years later the classroom wing was opened and the enrollment increased to 1110 students.
+Monsignor Charles A. Donahue, V.F., LL.D., pastor of St. Theresa of Avila Parish, played a role in bringing the Christian Brothers to Boston, and donated the former St. Theresa Parish School building (now Donahue Hall) to serve as Catholic Memorial's campus.
+Br.
+McKenna later opened a new school building at 235 Baker Street, which was dedicated by Cardinal Cushing on November 10, 1959.
+Three years later a new classroom wing was opened and enrollment increased to 1110 students.

 In 1971 there were 22 Christian Brothers, but in 2016, only three.

-The middle school opened in September 1993 with 185 students in grades 7 and 8.
+The middle school prgram, envisioned by Br.
+John Sheehan, C.F.C., opened in September 1993 with 185 students in grades 7 and 8.

+In 2016, CM opened the John Walsh '61 Field House.
+In 2021, the school opened the $11 million Yawkey Center for Integrated and Applied Learning (CIAL), enabled by a $2.5 million naming gift from the Yawkey Foundations.

 Academics

-The tuition charge for the 2023-24 school year was US$26,725.
-Scholarships are awarded upon admission to students in Catholic Memorial's middle school and high school programs.
-The admissions committee selects students for scholarship eligibility based upon their past academic performance and the results of the entrance exams.
-No applications are available for scholarships; instead, every application for admission is reviewed for scholarship potential.
-Financial aid is available for qualifying families.
-Over $1 million is given annually in financial aid.
+Curriculum

-Catholic Memorial offers 18 Advanced Placement courses in 2023.
+CM is a college-preparatory institution.
+The school offered 18 Advanced Placement courses in 2023.
+The school's World Languages department offers instruction in Latin, Spanish, Italian, and Irish.

-College placement

-Catholic Memorial is a college-preparatory institution.
-Students come from over 90 different towns and communities.

-Community service

-CM's mission includes the mandate to teach young men to "lead through service".
-CM students participate in numerous BERSI trips each year.
-These domestic and international travel experiences, build community among the students and immerse students in service experiences.
-Trips include the Dominican Republic and Jamaica, as well as Brownsville, Texas, and Wyoming.
-Additionally, a required 60-hour senior service program begins at the start of each year, with seniors serving at inner-city grammar schools, hospitals, non-profit agencies, clothing distribution centers, food pantries, and soup kitchens.
-Volunteers from all grades also participate in service experiences.
-Each year, CM students send large delegations - The Sea of Red - to the Walk for Breast Cancer.

-In the past, the Annual Blessed Edmund Rice Solidarity Initiative (BERSI) has organized school trips to El Salvador, Europe, Peru, Dominican Republic, South Korea and Canada.
+CM is one of the only schools that teaches the Irish language outside of the European Union, through its Irish Studies Program.
+The school has hosted an Irish Minister of State and the Irish Consul as visitors.

+CM hosts a hydroponic farm built inside a shipping container ("Freight Farm") on its campus to support its STEM and sustainability curriculum.

+Admissions